pilosus/ForgeryPy3/docs/index.rst

 License
 =======

-The project is sublincesed under MIT License.
-The original ForgeryPy lincensed under custom MIT-style license.
+The project is licensed under MIT License.
 For further information see ``LINCENSE``.

 .. _ForgeryPy: https://github.com/tomekwojcik/ForgeryPy